jojozhuang/jojozhuang.github.io/_note/my-space/page-index.md

 ---
 layout: tutorial
 key: note
-title: "Index Id"
+title: "Page Index"
 index: 9004
 subcategory: my-space
 date: 2017-09-01
 tags: [Index]
 ---

-> index id for this website
+> Index for each category used for this website

-## 1. Id
+## 1. Index

 Category | Subcategory         | Range
 ---------|---------------------|------------